Sugiuma/Portfolio_Projects/Rental_app/README.md

 ## Tool Rental System
-The Tool Rental System is a Python-based application designed to facilitate the management of tool rentals for businesses.
-This project provides a straightforward interface to manage tool inventory, track customer rentals, and calculate rental costs, making it ideal for small rental businesses.
-It is built with a focus on functionality and ease of use.
+A Python-based tool rental system that enables customers to rent tools on an hourly, daily, or weekly basis, manage inventory, and calculate rental fees.
+Built with object-oriented programming principles, this project includes features for tracking rentals, handling returns, and calculating bills based on rental duration.
+It demonstrates the power of OOP principles, such as encapsulation, inheritance, and modular design, to create a scalable and maintainable codebase.

+## Purpose
+The main goal of this project is to highlight how OOP can enhance code organization, reusability, and extensibility in real-world applications.
+By using classes and objects, the Tool Rental System maintains clean code, efficiently manages tool inventories, and simplifies complex processes such as rental tracking and cost calculation.

 ## Features
-- **Tool Inventory Management**: Keeps track of available tools, tool types, and rental statuses.
+- **Tool Inventory Management**: Uses OOP to encapsulate tool properties and availability within a Tool class, keeping inventory organized and easy to update.
-- **Customer Rental Tracking**: Allows users to rent tools by providing customer details and rental dates.
+- **Customer Rental Tracking**: The Rental class stores customer rental information, ensuring clear separation of concerns and straightforward rental processing.
-- **Dynamic Cost Calculation**: Calculates rental costs based on rental duration, applying daily rates for each tool type.
+- **Cost Calculation**: Modular calculation methods within classes allow for flexible and accurate rental cost determination based on rental duration and tool type.
-- **Rental History**: Maintains a history of rentals to facilitate tracking and ensure return deadlines are met.
+- **Rental History**: Maintains an organized log of all rental transactions, leveraging OOP to store and retrieve rental details
-- **Return Handling**: Updates tool availability when tools are returned, updating inventory status.

 ## Screenshots
 ### Initial Tool Inventory